ESCAPE PROOF

 4. Always watch your cat and never leave your cat unattended in a walking jacket or harness, when they get stuck the jacket or harness becomes much easier for them to pull off.

 5. Do not walk in front, ahead of your cat, let them take the lead.
-If you walk in front, the angle of the lead will be in the wrong position.
-You need to be behind your cat.
+If you walk in front, the angle of the lead will be in the wrong position and will aid them in a quick escape.
+You need to be behind your cat at all times.

 6. Know your environment well, and note the best times of day when you will have less to deal with.
 Many dog owners walk their dogs after work or first thing in the morning.